Yandex Cloud

 -p '{"spec":{"template":{"metadata":{"annotations":{"cluster-autoscaler.kubernetes.io/safe-to-evict":"true"}}}}}'

-Why does the node group fail to scale down after a pod deletion?Why does the node group fail to scale down after a pod deletion?
+Why does the node group fail to scale down after the pod deletion?Why does the node group fail to scale down after the pod deletion?

-If the node is underloaded, it is removed in 10 minutes.
+If a node is underutilized, it will be deleted after 10 minutes.

-Why does autoscaling fail to trigger even though the number of nodes is below the minimum or exeeds the maximum?Why does autoscaling fail to trigger even though the number of nodes is below the minimum or exeeds the maximum?
+Why does autoscaling fail to trigger even though the number of nodes is below the minimum or above the maximum?Why does autoscaling fail to trigger even though the number of nodes is below the minimum or above the maximum?

-Autoscaling will not violate the preset limits, but Managed Service for Kubernetes does not explicitly control the limits.
-Upscaling will only happen if there are pods in an unschedulable status.
+Autoscaling will not violate the preset limits, but Managed Service for Kubernetes does not explicitly enforce the limits.
+Upscaling will only happen if there are unschedulable pods.

 Why do Terminated pods remain in my cluster?Why do Terminated pods remain in my cluster?

-This happens because the Pod garbage collector (PodGC) fails to delete these pods during autoscaling.
-For more information, see Deleting Terminated pods.
+This happens because the Pod garbage collector (PodGC) fails to timely clean up these pods during autoscaling.
+For more information, see Deleting terminated pods.

-To get answers to other questions about autoscaling, see the Kubernetes documentation.
+To get answers to other questions about autoscaling, see Kubernetes FAQ.

 Is Horizontal Pod Autoscaler supported?Is Horizontal Pod Autoscaler supported?

-Yes, Managed Service for Kubernetes supports horizontal pod autoscaling.
+Yes, Managed Service for Kubernetes supports Horizontal Pod Autoscaler.

 Was the article helpful?